Thinkersbluff/CR-6_Klipper/README.md

 The resources in this repo have been tested on a CR6-SE printer with a BTT SKR CR6 board.
 The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly with these resources.

-Bear in mind that the CR-6 screen will not work (yet) with Klipper.

 The Fluidd interface is web-based, so it can be accessed and operated from any PC or mobile device, using a standard web browser.

+Bear in mind that the CR-6 DWIN Touchscreen will not work (yet) with Klipper.

 As an alternative to the CR-6 screen, KlipperScreen can be used.
 KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
 Please check out [the KlipperScreen GitHub](https://github.com/jordanruthe/KlipperScreen) for detailed info.